stefanprodan/scaleway-swarm-terraform/README.md

 $ curl $(terraform output swarm_manager_public_ip)
 ```

-You should add a security group rule for ports 2375 and 9323 to the managers and workers groups and allow
-access only from your IP.
+Make sure you allow access only from your IP to manager Docker remote API port.

 Tear down the whole infrastructure with: